vikilabs/owasys.3X.V1.dependencies/README.md

 		- $arm-none-linux-gnueabi-strip --strip-unneeded libcurl.so

-	2. On ubuntu all shared libraries for OWASYS are located at
+	2. On ubuntu all shared( dynamic )/static libraries for OWASYS are located at

 		- /opt/crosstool/arm-none-linux-gnueabi/arm-none-linux-gnueabi/libc/usr/lib/